 A key feature of the Drug Policy provides the employee with an option for an evaluation by the Carrier's Employee Counseling Service.
-If this evaluation shows that the employee does not have an addiction problem, the employee must provide a negative drug test within forty-five (45) days.
+If this evaluation shows that the employee does not have an addiction problem, the employee must provide a negative drug test within fortyfive (45) days.
 In those cases where the evaluation indicates an addiction problem and the employee enters an approved treatment program, he may be returned to service upon appropriate recommendation and he must provide a negative test within 125 days of the date of the initial positive test.

-The evidence shows that the Claimant failed to comply with the Carrier's written instruction to rid his system of prohibited drugs and provide a negative urine sample.
+The evidence shows that the Claimant failed to refrain from the use of prohibited drugs.